Key West: "Spoonbill"

+Collection

-The Key West Library has an ever-expanding collection of 70,000 items.
-One of these includes a letter from singer/songwriter Jimmy Buffett.
+The Key West Library has a collection of 70,000 items, including a letter from singer-songwriter Jimmy Buffett.
 Dated from October 22, 1984, the letter expresses gratitude for the library in giving inspiration for the songs he would eventually write, and for the air conditioning.
 As of 2022, the Key West Library is a part of the Monroe County Public Library System.

 Notable residences

 Little White House

 Several U.S. presidents have visited Key West with the first being Ulysses S. Grant in 1880, followed by Grover Cleveland in 1889, and William Howard Taft in 1912.
 Taft was the first president to use the first officer's quarters that would later be known as the Little White House.
 Franklin D. Roosevelt visited the Florida Keys many times, beginning in 1917.

 Harry S. Truman visited Key West for a total of 175 days on 11 visits during his presidency and visited five times after he left office.
 His first visit was in 1946.
 The Little White House and Truman Annex take their names from his frequent and well-documented visits.
 The residence is also known as the Winter White House as Truman stayed there mostly in the winter months, and used it for official business such as the Truman Doctrine.

 Dwight D. Eisenhower stayed at the Little White House following a heart attack in 1955.
 John F. Kennedy visited Key West in March 1961, and in November 1962, a month after the resolution of the Cuban Missile Crisis.
 Jimmy Carter visited the Little White House twice with his family after he had left office, in 1996 and 2007.